 Be sure you understand the requirements for your VA benefits to ensure proper payment!

-- The student must be fully matriculated prior to certification to the Veterans Administration as eligible to receive benefits.
+- The student must be accepted with all official transcripts submitted prior to certification to the Veterans Administration as eligible to receive benefits.

 - Summer school, evening programs, graduate programs, and undergraduate extended campus sites with different academic calendars will be computed on an individual basis.

-- Only courses required to complete the degree program or remaining elective courses in the individual’s curriculum may be counted in qualifying for VA education benefits.
+- Only courses required to complete the degree program or remaining elective courses in the individual’s curriculum can be certified for VA education benefits.
 A change in your degree program to include a minor requires documentation for VA purpose.

 - Depending on the circumstances, a student may repeat a course and receive VA education benefits for an “F” grade and “D” grade (see VA Official).

 - If a student does not make “Satisfactory Academic Progress” as defined by the University’s Financial Aid requirements, the law requires the student be placed on Academic Probation and VA education benefits can be terminated (http://www.campbell.edu/financial-aid/forms-for-financial-aid).

 - It is ultimately YOUR responsibility to report any change in status.
 Failure to comply with these requirements could result in an over-payment, a lapse in payment, or a reduction in your benefits.